malotts2k/python_port_scanner/README.md

 This is a really fantastic portable tool to quickly scan the open ports on a host.
 It only took a few minutes of breezing through tutorials and reading stackexchange to find the code to bolt together to actually make this work.

-I've uploaded the Python script in this repo but the raw code to make this work can be found at the bottom of this entry.
+I've uploaded the Python script in this repo but the raw code to execute this code can be found at the bottom of this entry.

 The end result of the script (depending on the port range and amount of threads defined) look like this: